Water

 • Excess water is prohibited from flowing along street gutters more than twenty-five (25) feet from the front of the property.

 • Property residents who choose to wash their vehicles are required to attach a shutoff nozzle to the hose and are prohibited from using an open-flowing hose.
-It is encouraged to limit the time of washing vehicles.
+It is encouraged to limit the time spent washing vehicles.

 Administrative Citations